scarolan/gcloud-vault-database-secrets-demo/README.md

 ./install_mysql_ubuntu.sh
 ```

 The MySQL server is now ready, and port 3306 is forwarded back to your machine.
+Do not proceed to the next steps until the script has completely finished running.

 ### Step 2: Configure Vault on your local machine